alvarolorentedev/feaggle/README.md

     .build()
 ```

-And also you might want to stick the segment, so a user that has been activated, is still activated in
+And also you might want to stick users to the experiment, so a user that has been activated, is still activated in
 future calls to the feature toggle.

 ```java